gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Linq/Gapotchenko.FX.Linq/README.md

 new[] { "A", "B" }.ScalarOrDefault(); // returns null 👍
 ```

-In practice, `ScalarOrDefault()` semantics is a big win as it allows to _safely_ determine whether a given query converges to a scalar result.
+In practice, `ScalarOrDefault()` semantics is a big win as it allows you to _safely_ determine whether a given query converges to a scalar result.

 ## DistinctBy